Jason Smith (American politician): Missouri House of Representatives

+Elections

+2005 special election

-After State Representative Frank Barnitz resigned in 2005, Smith ran for Missouri's 150th Legislative District, which covered portions of Dent, Phelps, Crawford, and Reynolds counties.
+After state representative Frank Barnitz resigned in 2005, Smith ran for Missouri's 150th House District in a special election.
+The 150th covered portions of Dent, Phelps, Crawford, and Reynolds counties.
 Smith defeated Democratic challenger Bobby Simpson 54%–44%.

-At 25, Smith was just barely old enough to be a state representative and became the youngest member of the Missouri House of Representatives.
-During his first year in office, he served as Majority Assistant Deputy Whip and served on the Agriculture Policy Committee, Appropriations—Education Committee and the Judiciary Committee.
+2006 election

 One year after being elected to the Missouri House of Representatives in a special election, Smith defeated Democrat Jim O'Donnell 64%–32%.

-In his first full term, he served as the vice chair of the Special Committee on Job Creation and Economic Development.
+2008 election

-In his third election in just three years, Smith received 70% of the vote, defeating Democrat James D. Ellis in 2008 to secure his second full term in the Missouri House of Representatives.
+In 2008, Smith received 70% of the vote, defeating Democrat James D. Ellis.

+2010 election

 In November 2010, Smith was unopposed in his reelection campaign to his fourth full term to the Missouri House of Representatives.
-After his reelection, he was elected by his peers to serve as one of the youngest Majority Whips to serve in the Missouri House of Representatives.
+After his reelection, he was elected by his peers to serve as one of the youngest majority whips to serve in the Missouri House of Representatives.

-Repeal of puppy mill and animal cruelty prevention bill

-In 2011, Smith sponsored legislation to repeal Proposition B, the Puppy Mill Cruelty Prevention Act, a voter-approved piece of legislation that had toughened oversight of so-called "puppy mill" dog breeding businesses and required "daily feeding, annual veterinary care, increased living spaces and greater access to outdoor exercise" for dogs.
-The repeal became law that year and removed those protections.
+2012 election

 Smith was again unopposed in his final election to the Missouri House of Representatives in 2012.

+Tenure

+At age 25 upon taking office in 2005, Smith became the youngest member of the Missouri House of Representatives.
+During his first year in office, he served as Majority Assistant Deputy Whip and served on the Agriculture Policy Committee, Appropriations—Education Committee and the Judiciary Committee.

+From 2007-2009, Smith served as the vice chair of the Special Committee on Job Creation and Economic Development.

+In 2011, Smith sponsored legislation to repeal a 2010-approved referendum, the Puppy Mill Cruelty Prevention Act, regarding oversight of dog breeding businesses requiring "daily feeding, annual veterinary care, increased living spaces and greater access to outdoor exercise".
+Governor Jay Nixon, a Democrat, signed the repeal into law in 2011.

-Upon the start of the 97th General Assembly in 2013, he was elected by his peers to serve as the speaker pro tempore of the Missouri State House of Representatives.
+In 2013, Smith was elected by his peers to serve as the speaker pro tempore.